-9 Tips For Playing The Financial Aid Game
+9 Tips to Help You Play the Financial Aid Game

 The other reason to fill out the FAFSA, is in the unfortunate case that something happens to the breadwinning parent and family incomes change dramatically.

-With a FAFSA on file, schools can more quickly help in this type of situation.
+With your FAFSA on file, schools can more quickly help in this type of situation.

-3. They want you BAD!
-Colleges don’t always make their “institutional priorities” public, so you won’t know if they are trying to recruit more students from a particular part of the country then they have in previous years.
+Colleges don’t always make their “institutional priorities” public, so you won’t know if they are trying to recruit more students from a particular part of the country than they have in previous years.

 And you won’t know if they are trying to pump up the quality of the debate team.